voitalik/jv-spring-intro/README.md

 # Spring Framework intro

 - Add all needed dependencies.
 Adding Spring dependencies use the same version for each of them.
-For this purpose you can use property `spring.version`
+For this purpose you can use property `spring.version`.
+See example in `<artifactId>spring-test</artifactId>` dependency.

 - Implement UserService and UserDao